xiaoboelse/XiaoBo-Unified-Cosmic-Mechanics-Evolution-Theory/README.md

 # Unified Cosmic Mechanics Evolution Theory
-A Complete, Self-Consistent, Fundamental Framework for Physics
+## A Complete, Self-Consistent, Fundamental Framework for Physics

-This paper series is part of the "Unified Cosmic Mechanics Evolution Theory" framework, which systematically reconstructs the foundations of physics from first principles.
+This paper series is part of the **Unified Cosmic Mechanics Evolution Theory** framework, which systematically reconstructs the foundations of physics from first principles.

 The complete framework comprehensively reconciles classical mechanics, relativity, and quantum mechanics.
 It reconstructs the basic logic of the entire physical system, including:
-- The normalized origins of mass, energy, force, momentum, and the nature of spacetime
+- The normalized origins of mass, energy, force, and momentum
 - The wave-particle duality problem
 - The origin of gravity
 - The dark matter problem
 - The dark energy problem
 - The Hubble tension
 - The measurement problem in quantum mechanics
-- And other core issues — all with complete mathematical verification
+- And other core foundational issues

 All contents include complete mathematical verification, numerical simulation validation, and observational consistency checks.

 It provides the same mechanism, complete foundational logic, and a unified derivation basis for everything from the state representation of microscopic matter to macroscopic matter, life, intelligence, and celestial bodies.

+---

+## Important Declaration
+This work was met with silent academic censorship on GitHub, OSF, Zenodo, Preprints.org, and other international platforms.
+Therefore, all formal publications and validations are now hosted and progressing on Chinese official academic platforms.

 ---